Julia: Basic Workflow Recomendations

 julia> MyScript.main(kwarg1=5)

-Use Revise.jl to reload modified code
+Use Revise.jl to have modified code reloading automatically

 In the previous examples, re-loading the code after modifications required to re-run the include statement.
 The package Revise.jl exports a function includet which triggers automatic recompilation if the source code of the script file or of packages used therein has been modified.